jamesrascal/wordpress-backup/README.md

 This script is designed to backup any number of WordPress sites without the use of a plugin.

-Having this on the server level means that even if your site gets compermised or you lose the admin login you can still recover it.
+Having this on the server level means that even if your site gets compromised or you lose the admin login you can still recover it.

-You currently need to scripts downloaded to the server.
+You currently need two scripts downloaded to the server.

 1. WordPressBackup.sh
 2. Backup.profile